18F/18f.gsa.gov/_posts/2021-03-02-using-agile-and-devops-to-get-better-results-than-a-change-control-board.md

   - agile
   - agency work
   - department of justice
-excerpt: Agile is a way of quickly reacting to the demands of your project and DevOps for building infrastructure and applications that is able to adapt and change quickly.
-Using these methods, you can avoid many of the pitfalls of traditional waterfall practices.
+excerpt: Agile is a way of quickly reacting to the demands of your project and DevOps is a methodology for building infrastructure and applications that is able to adapt and change quickly.
+Using these methods, you can avoid many of the pitfalls of traditional waterfall practices described above.
 ---
 Governance and strategy can be extremely hard to implement for organizations that take care of large and complex systems.
 Top-down structures can move slowly, smother innovation, and have unintended consequences when they are implemented months or years later.